EventStore/EventStore/docs/configuration.md

 ### Testing the configuration

-If more than one method is used to configure the server, it might be hard to find out what the effective configuration will be when the server starts.
-To help to find out just that, you can use the `--what-if` option.
+If more than one method is used to configure the server, it may be difficult to discern the effective configuration when the server starts.
+You can use the `--what-if` option to better understand the configuration details.

-When you run EventStoreDB with this option, it will print out the effective configuration applied from all available sources (default and custom configuration file, environment variables and command line parameters) and print it out to the console.
+When you run EventStoreDB with the `--what-if` option, it will print out the effective configuration applied from all available sources (default and custom configuration file, environment variables, and command line parameters) to the console.

 ::: details Click here to see a WhatIf example